 velvety cream that has a deliciously tart yet sweet citrus flavor.

-it is used as a filling for tarts, pies, and cakes.
+While traditionally it was used as a spread for scones, it also makes a delicious filling or topping for tarts, pies, and cakes.

 What I like